-Listing 5-6: Adding the annotation to derive the Debug trait and printing the Rectangle instance using debug formatting
+Listing 5-12: Adding the annotation to derive the Debug trait and printing the Rectangle instance using debug formatting

-At this point, if we run this program, we won’t get any errors and we’ll see the following output:
+Now when we run the program, we won’t get any errors and we’ll see the following output:

 rect1 is Rectangle { length: 50, width: 30 }

 Nice!
-It’s not the prettiest output, but it shows the values of all the fields for this instance, which would definitely help during debugging. that is a bit prettier and easier to read, which can be helpful with If we want outputlarger structscan be 'prettier and , we can use {:#?} in place of {:?} in the println! string.
-If we use the pretty debug style in this example, the output will look like:
+It’s not the prettiest output, but it shows the values of all the fields for this instance, which would definitely help during debugging.
+When we have larger structs, it’s useful to have output that’s a bit easier to read; in those cases, we can use {:#?} instead of {:?} in the println! string.
+When we use the {:#?} style in the example, the output will look like this:

 rect1 is Rectangle {